luisdiogo2071317/azure-docs.pt-pt/articles/monitoring-and-diagnostics/monitoring-enable-diagnostic-logs-using-template.md

     "settingName": {
       "type": "string",
       "metadata": {
-        "description": "Name of the setting."
+        "description": "Name of the setting.
+Name for the diagnostic setting resource.
+Eg. 'archiveToStorage' or 'forSecurityTeam'."
       }
     },
     "storageAccountName": {